powersync-ja/powersync-swift/Demo/README.md

 cp Secrets.template Secrets.swift
 ```

-Add the `Secrets.swift` file to the project in XCode.
-Right click on the `PowerSyncExample` tree item then select `Add files to PowerSyncExample`.

 3. You will need to enable `CasePathMacros` for SwiftUI Navigation.
 You can do this in settings, or just build the app and a dialog will be shown to enable `CasePathMacros`.

 ### Troubleshooting